Practical founder guide v1

 PwC and advisers

-Tax, 2026 reform, employment, regulated sectors, and structuring.
+Tax, employment, regulated sectors, structuring, and practical implementation checks.

-1. LegiluxOfficial legal texts and final published laws.
+1. LegiluxOfficial legal texts and final published laws, including Mémorial A No. 266 for deferred SARL capital.

-4. LBR / RCS / RESACompany filing, publication, and register practice.
+8. LBR / RCS / RESACurrent company filing, publication, and register practice; monitor REGINE reform.